 Have you hired someone to develop online training programs for your organization?
-Maybe you develop training yourself and are wondering if you could improve a few of your skills?
-But which?
-And, are there tools of training and development you should know about?
-Or have they flown under your radar?
+Maybe you develop training yourself and are wondering if you could improve a few of your skills.
+But which ones?
+And, are there tools of training and development you should know about, or have they flown under your radar?

 The essential skills for trainers:

 - Advanced research skills